Paroxysmisch/genome-assembly/dissertation/main.typ

 $

 #modelexplanation[
-  Integrating the symmetry mechanism from @symgatedgcn into @gatedge, to form @symgatedge, helps to increase expressivity as messages passed along edges cannot be distinguished from messages passed along the reversed direction by the attention mechanism either.
+  Integrating the symmetry mechanism from @symgatedgcn into @gatedge, to form @symgatedge, helps increase expressivity as messages passed along edges cannot be distinguished from messages passed along the reversed direction by the attention mechanism either.
 The model is just provided with a graph, with no information regarding what constitutes a forward and reverse edge.
 ]

 === SymGatedGCN+Mamba <sec:symgatedgcn-mamba>
-The standard input features (@sec:standard_input_features) used in prior work on neural genome assembly extract normalized overlap length and similarity from pairs of overlapping reads.
-However, the models have access to only these summary statistics, not the raw base-level read data, which could enable the model to extract more complex features, for example by capturing some notion of what is biologically plausible.
+The models so far only have access to overlapping reads' summary statistics (normalized overlap length and similarity) via the standard input features (@sec:standard_input_features).
+Providing the raw base-level read data could enable the model to extract more complex features, for example by capturing some notion of biologically plausibility.

-While standard encoder-only Transformers @transformer-paper are the contemporary choice for sequence-to-embedding tasks like this @bert-paper, a fundamental drawback makes them unsuitable---their quadratic complexity with respect to the sequence length.
+While standard encoder-only Transformers @transformer-paper are the contemporary choice for sequence-to-embedding tasks like this @bert-paper, their quadratic complexity with respect to the sequence length is the fundamental drawback making them unsuitable.
 Subquadratic-time attention mechanisms have been unable to match the performance of the original attention mechanism on modalities such as language @mamba.
-Each read is upto $10s$ of @kb long for @pacbio @hifi reads, and there are $1000$s of reads even in the partitioned overlap graph used during training (note that we cannot partition the graph to an arbitrarily small number of nodes without sustaining major losses in performance as context around the graph artifact is lost).
+Each read is upto $10s$ of @kb long for @pacbio @hifi reads, and there are $1000$s of reads even in the partitioned overlap graph used during training (note that we cannot partition the graph to an arbitrarily small number of nodes without significant performance loss as context around the graph artifact is lost).

 On the other hand, @rnn architectures such as @lstm @lstm-review have linear complexity, but have traditionally struggled with modelling such long sequences.
 The key to the efficacy of Transformers, is the self-attention mechanism's ability to effectively route information from across the sequence, regardless of the distance.

 As a result, we turn to the Mamba architecture, which with its selectivity mechanism and parallel scan implementation, is able to model complex, long sequences, without the computational cost of Transformers.

-Additionally, another issue mitigated by the use of Mamba is that there is no canonical tokenization for a sequence of bases.
+Additionally, Mamba also mitigates the issue of the lack of a canonical tokenization for a sequence of bases.
 Operating directly on the base-level sequence is important for de novo sequencing, where we have no knowledge of the underlying genome, due to the absence of a reference.
-The Mamba model has been previously shown to operate well directly on base-level sequences on tasks involving @dna modelling @mamba.
+Mamba has been previously shown to operate well directly on base-level sequences on tasks involving @dna modelling @mamba.

 The @symgatedgcn-mamba model uses the standard input features (from @sec:standard_input_features) in addition to the Mamba encoding of the reads as additional node features.
 Assume we are given an overlap graph $G = (V, E)$.
 For read $r_i in {"A, T, C, G"}^T$, represented by node $v_i$, the Mamba read encoding node feature $m_i in bb(R)^D$ is generated as follows ($D$ is size of the hidden dimension).